riscv/docs-dev-guide/README.md

 rvm use 2.7.2
 ```

-ALERT: Ensure that you are using Ruby 2.7.2 for all Ruby gems that you install for the asciidoctor toolchain.
+ALERT: Ensure that you are using Ruby 2.7.2 for all Ruby gems that you install for the Asciidoctor toolchain.

 ## Windows—install Ruby with RVM